ranmerc/lint-inline-sql-in-go/README.md

 # lint-inline-sql-in-go README

-lint-inline-sql-in-go helps you lint inline Postgres SQL statements in your golang code.
+Lint inline SQL in Go helps you lint inline Postgres SQL statements in your golang code.

 ## Features